MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-profiles.md

 4. In **Hardware Configuration**, set up network adapters, disks and partitions, and any drivers.
 5. In **Network Adapters**, select **Connectivity Properties** to set up consistent device naming (CDN) for the adapter.
 Specify whether to allocate an IP address with DHCP or from a static pool.
 If it's a physical network adapter connected to a logical switch, this option isn't available.
 6. In **Disk**, specify the partitioning scheme for the first disk.
 Select Master Boot Record (MBR) for BIO. or GUID Partition Table (GPT) for EFI.
 Specify a volume label, what free disk space to use, and what to designate as the boot partition.
 VMM copies the .vhd or .vhdx file to the boot partition and automatically creates a system partition on the same disk.
-5. In Driver filter, specify the driver files to be applied to the operating system during deployment.
+7. In Driver filter, specify the driver files to be applied to the operating system during deployment.
 You can filter drives with plug and play IDs or with specific tags.
 With the tag option, you need to add driver files to the library and assign the corresponding tags to the library share before deployment.
-3. In **OS Configuration**, set up the domain, the password for the local admin, name, and organization, product team, time zone, and an answer file for additional setup options.
-In GUIRunOnce, you can specify commands or scripts that should run the first time a user signs into the machine.
+8. In **OS Configuration**, set up the domain, the password for the local admin, name, and organization, product team, time zone, and an answer file for additional setup options.
+In GUIRunOnce, you can specify commands or scripts that must run the first time a user signs into the machine.
-4. Verify the settings in **Summary** and select **Finish**.
+9. Verify the settings in **Summary** and select **Finish**.
 You can check the physical computer profile in **Library** > **Profiles** > **Physical Computer Profiles**.

 ## Next steps